rubenxyz/bites-diskspace-tools/README.md

 ### Generate a Report

-This command recursively scans a directory and creates a Markdown file (`prores_report.md`) detailing all the ProRes files it finds.
+This command recursively scans a directory and creates a PDF file (`prores_report.pdf`) detailing all the ProRes files it finds.

 ```sh
 prores-tool report /path/to/your/project_folder